viol3/Sui-Unity-SDK/Assets/Sui-Unity-SDK/Code/Sui.Seal/README.md

 ## ✨ Overview

+Seal is a decentralized secrets management (DSM) product.
+Application developers and users can use Seal to secure sensitive data at rest on decentralized storage like Walrus or any other onchain / offchain storage.
+Seal enables identity-based encryption and decryption of sensitive data, with access controlled by onchain policies on Sui.
+Lightweight key servers enforce these policies and provide threshold-based decryption keys, while developers can integrate easily using the TypeScript SDK.
+You can learn more at : https://seal.mystenlabs.com/

 SealBridge offers Unity developers a fully managed bridge to the **Sui Seal SDK**, built only for WebGL platform for now.
 It manages encryption and decryption flows and constructs properly authenticated Sui Move transactions that reference access policies and threshold key servers.